CoyRy/dotfiles/README.md

 ## Retrospective notes of desired improvements

-* As my dotfiles collection grows work on modularization for better management.
+* As my dotfiles collection grows, work on modularization for better management.